-Austin is ideally situated on both sides of the Colorado River, and surrounded by many man-made lakes.
+Austin is ideally situated on both sides of the Colorado River and surrounded by many man-made lakes.
 These lakes, formed by area dams, have created seven Central Texas reservoirs: Lady Bird Lake, Lake Austin, Lake Travis, Lake LBJ, Inks Lake, Lake Buchanan, and Lake Marble Falls.

 Before it was renamed for the city, Lake Austin was named Lake McDonald after John McDonald, a former Austin mayor.
 (He held the position from 1890-1895.)
 Lake McDonald was filled with riverboats and locals, who flocked to the water seeking relief from the heat.

 Austin was flourishing in the late 1800s, and Mayor McDonald was a staunch advocate of building a dam within the city limits to promote Austin as an industrial city on the rise.
-Soon afterwards, Lake McDonald evaporated and the poorly constructed dam collapsed.
+Soon afterwards, Lake McDonald evaporated, and the poorly constructed dam collapsed.
 Today, remnants from the accident (known as the Great Granite Dam failure, which killed multiple people) can be found scattered near Red Bud Isle.

-A new dam was ultimately built in 1940 (named for then-Mayor Tom Miller near Mount Bonnell in West Austin), and Lake Travis was created in 1942 when Mansfield Dam was established.
+A new dam was ultimately built in 1940 (named for then-Mayor Tom Miller and built near Mount Bonnell in West Austin), and Lake Travis was created in 1942 when Mansfield Dam was established.
 Town Lake, now renamed Lady Bird Lake, was formed in 1960 when Longhorn Dam was constructed.

 The New Deal ushers in a new era for Austin